SEIR-7-06/Computer-Science-Lightning-Learns/README.md

 You will be assigned a random team today along with a new topic that you will be researching and implementing as a proof of concept.
 You will find that these concepts help you in solving programming questions.
 You may find that some of these are a bit above your skill level.
 The main focus is to learn something new and share with your fellow classmates.

 ### Team 1: [Stacks and Queues](https://git.generalassemb.ly/SF-SEI/Stacks-and-Queues)
-  Members:
+  Members: Cass Jacques, Abe Abdullah, Joshua Johnson, Kenny Trinh
 ### Team 2: [Linked List](https://git.generalassemb.ly/SF-SEI/Linked-Lists)
-  Members:
+  Members: Jessica Hansen, Alex Miller, Vishwa G, Matt Biggers
 ### Team 3: [Hash Tables](https://git.generalassemb.ly/SF-SEI/Hash-Tables)
-  Members:
+  Members: Joseph Baker, Mohamed Abdulah, Khanon Nomura
 ### Team 4: [Sets](https://git.generalassemb.ly/SF-SEI/Sets)
-  Members:
+  Members: Josh Waldman, Nic K, Nicholas Gacicia
 ### Team 5: [Binary Trees/Tries](https://git.generalassemb.ly/SF-SEI/Binary-Trees-Tries)
-  Members:
+  Members: Brittany Bui, Scott Johnson, Sennad Binghalib, Joal Chiu
 ### Team 6: [Graphs](https://git.generalassemb.ly/SF-SEI/Graphs)
-  Members:
+  Members: Luvy Cunanan, Tom Gray, Joey Giardina, Andre Renaud

 ## Deliverables
   - A repository on Github with a `README.md`